-This company formation package especially for expatriates & UK residents, who are requiring registering a company with a UK nominee shareholder and registered office address in London.
+This company formation package especially for expatriates & UK residents, who are requiring forming a company with a UK nominee shareholder and registered office address in London.

-The following documents will be sending by post upon the registration of your company:
+The following documents will be sending by post upon the formation of your company:

 ANNUAL FEES FROM £325.00

-This company formation with offshore nominee shareholder is for people, who are requiring setting-up a company with an offshore nominee shareholder and registered office address in London.
+This company formation with offshore nominee shareholder is for people, who are requiring forming a company with an offshore nominee shareholder and registered office address in London.

-This private company registration offer includes all services mentioned in the first option, plus:
+This private company formation offer includes all services mentioned in the first option, plus:

 ANNUAL FEES FROM £365.00

-This offer is for customers who want to register a company with a separate offshore company as a nominee shareholder and with impressive bound documents.
+This offer is for customers who want to form a company with a separate offshore company as a nominee shareholder and with impressive bound documents.

 This deal includes all company formation benefits mentioned in the first option: